 City leaders are working diligently to address these concerns in many ways and are making steady progress.
-Discussions about public safety needs and actions at Bellingham City Council meetings, in the news media, during public presentations and in articles for various publications.
-Listed below are some key resources:
+Steps taken to understand public safety needs and actions to address them are discussed regularly at Bellingham City Council meetings, during public presentations, at neighborhood meetings, in the news media, and in articles for various publications.
+Listed below are some key resources to learn more:

 - Addressing public safety needs (Article by Bellingham Mayor Seth Fleetwood, Fall 2022)